-The new gTLD program delegated the first new gTLD in October 2013 and was developed to allow for the introduction of new top-level domains, expanding the number of domain names available to domain registrants.
-In light of the planned launch of the new gTLD program, the ICANN community sought ways to allow trademark holders to protect themselves from domain name abuse in the new gTLDs (i.e., registrations of domain names in the new gTLDs that would purposefully infringe on trademark holders' rights), while also considering the perspective of consumers, registrants, registrars, and registries of new gTLDs.5
+The new gTLD program delegated the first new gTLD in October 2013 and was developed to allow for the introduction of new top-level domains to be introduced, expanding the number of domainsdomain names available to domain registrants.
+In light of the planned launch of the new gTLD program, the ICANN community sought ways to allow trademark holders and consumers to protect themselves from domain name abuse in the new gTLDs (i.e., registrations of domain names in the new gTLDs that would purposefully infringe on trademark holders' rights), while also considering the perspective of consumers, registrants, registrars, and registries of new gTLDs.

 The TMCH serves as a database of verified trademark rights information for a global community of rights holders.
-It collects information on registered trademarks, marks protected by statute or treaty, court-validated marks in all languages and scripts, and, upon request of a registry, other marks that constitute intellectual property rights.6 The Trademark Clearinghouse Database ("TMDB") that connects with registries is provided by IBM, and the Trademark Clearinghouse Validation Function is provided by http://www.trademark-clearinghouse.com/downloads?title=guidelines&field_category_tid=All.
+It collects information on registered trademarks, marks protected by statute or treaty, court-validated marks in all languages and scripts, and, upon request of a registry, other marks that constitute intellectual property rights.
+The Trademark Clearinghouse Database ("TMDB") that connects with registries is provided by IBMa and the Trademark Clearinghouse Validation Function is provided by Deloitte.
+Trademarks are submitted to the TMCH by trademark holders, (or trademark agents on behalf)

-5 "Final report of the ICANN Implementation Recommendation Team," May 9, 2009 ("IRT Report"), available at https://archive.icann.org/en/topics/new-gtlds/irt-final-report-trademark-protection-29may09-en.pdf.
+&lt;sup>5 "Final report of the ICANN Implementation Recommendation Team," May 9, 2009 ("IRT Report"), available at https://archive.icann.org/en/topics/new-gtlds/irt-final-report-trademark-protection-29may09-en.pdf.

-6 Specific eligibility requirements are available at
+&lt;sup>6 Specific eligibility requirements are available at